tubaman48/CI-MS1-local-wind-groups/README.md

 > I would like to thank:
 >
 > - My mentor, **Antonio Rodrigues**, for his guidance, patience and encouragement throughout this project.
-> - **Bim Williams** and **Simen Daehlin** for their selfless approach to sharing of their time, experience, skill and knowledge.
+> - **Jim Lynx** for his availability to share time, experience, skill and knowledge.
 These sessions and casual chats have allowed me to grow my skill immensely in a short period of time.
 > - **CI staff** and **Slack Community** for always being on-hand with questions posted and assistance requests.
 > - Everyone that takes part in the Slack calls, specifically from the **#In-It-Together** and **#Study-Group** channels.